samuraiIT/vue3-starter/README.md

 # Vue3 Starter

-A Vue3 starter, powered by Vite and using Tailwind as Css.
+A Vue3 starter, powered by Vite and using Tailwind, I18n and Vue-router

 ## Documentation